Naifcx47350/Naifcx47350/README.md

 **`Student (beginner developer)`**

-I'm a student at Imam Abdulrahman Bin Faisal University and I beginner programmer.
+I'm a student at Imam Abdulrahman Bin Faisal University and a beginner programmer.
 I have been coding for the past five year.
 I am passionate about technology, Artificial intelligence, coding, and problem-solving, which is why programming has become such an important part of my life.
 In my free time, I enjoy reading, checking tech Video/blogs or learing new skill to stay current on tech trends.

    <p align="left">